gol99/Machine_Learning_Covid19/README.md

 The Machine Learning model used in this project is **Random Forest**.
 The conceptual idea behind a Random Forest will be explained in great detail in the Jupyter Notebook.

 ## Programming Language
 The programming language used in this proect is Python.
-The coide was written in a Jupyter Notebook using Anaconda.
+The code was written in a Jupyter Notebook using Anaconda.

 ## Packages needed
 - pandas